paradigma-cl/unreplaceableDigitalID/sip-proposals.md

 ## 3. Inscriptions of affiliations to organizations, companies, institutions, and others.
 ### Affiliations

+An affiliation is an official connection to something.
+To have an affiliation to something is to be affiliated with it.
+You can be connected to all sorts of things, but to have an affiliation is to have an official connection.

+The most common affiliation found is the membership to a company team, a community, or to an educational institution.
+The affiliation could bring special benefits, services, functionality, informations, among other, to their members.

 A complementary solution could be done by the reference of other users, that they know a certain user.
 Kind of a reputation ranking.
 At a certain, point one or more of the sponsoring users must have a more solid proof of identity issued by a valid legal national ID.
 These referrals can also be indicated in the user profile.